Skip to main content

 [clear_throat] Did you hear what I said? [sigh] You never listen to me!

-Multiple non-verbal vocalizations can be used within a single piece of text to add in the appropriate vocal effects throughout the speech.
+Best practices: You can use multiple non-verbal vocalizations within a single piece of text to add the appropriate vocal effects throughout the speech.